papyri/site-docs/checklist.md

 = _P.Sta.Xyla: The Byzantine Papyri of the Greek Papyrological Society I_, ed.
 B.G.
 Mandilaras.
 Nos.
 1—21.
 Nos.
 5, 6, 8, 12, 13, 17, 18 have Coptic in their dockets.
 Athens 1993.
 [Greek Papyrological Society] {ddb:p.athen.xyla}

 ### P.Aust.Herr.
 = _P.Trophitis: New Ptolemaic Texts Relating to Egyptian Alimentary and Sale Contracts.
 Greek Abstracts from a Kibotos Archive_, ed.
 R.G.
 Herring.
 Diss.
 University of Texas, 1989.
 Nos.
 1—20.
 Republished in SB XX 14470—14493.
 In SB XX the rectos and versos of P.Aust.Herr.
 6, 12 and 18 are given separate numbers.
 Also the fragments a—h listed on pp. 74—75 are republished as SB XX 14492.
-[UMI, 1992; order no. 9005594] {ddb:p.aust.heerr}
+[UMI, 1992; order no. 9005594] {ddb:p.aust.herr}

 ### P.Auswahl
 = _Auswahl frühdemotischer Texte (zum Gebrauch im akademischen Studien sowie zum Selbststudium zusammengestellt)_, by W. Erichsen.
 Heft 1, Texte; 2, Umschrift und Glossar; 3, Schriftliste.
 Copenhagen 1950.